diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         }
       }
     }`
 The default settings are derived from `schedoscope-core/src/main/resources/reference.conf`.
-E.g. by leaving out `hive.concurrency = 2` as in the VM's schedoscope.conf, the default number of concurrent hive actions can be performed, which is 10.
+They are overwritten by the settings you define in your project's `schedoscope.conf`.

 ## Test-driven development